Build Your Quarterly Business Plan in 8 Steps

 1. Write down 3-5 goals that you need to accomplish in the next 13 weeks

 2. Carefully rewrite the goals into the SMART format.
 Specific.
-Measureable.
+Measurable.
 Achievable.
 Results focused.
-Time based.
+Time-based.

 3. On individual Post-it notes, write out each task that needs to be completed to accomplish each goal.
-Tasks should be low level, reasonable, and that you can do in a week or less.
+Tasks should be low-level, reasonable, and done in a week or less.

 5. Look for gaps in your steps and add missing tasks as needed.